Ria424/developers-animatesdk-docs/Document_object/Document240.md

 #### Description

-Method; removes all filters from the selected objects.
+Method; Removes all filters from the selected objects.

 #### Example